-If you are a client of a Kinesiologist, or are a Third-Party Insurer, wishing to assess the suitability of kinesiology virtual/telehealth services for yourself or a client, you should ensure your Kinesiologist explains to your satisfaction they are:
+If you are a client or a Third-Party Insurer, wishing to assess the suitability of kinesiology virtual/telehealth services for yourself or a client, you should ensure your Kinesiologist explains to your satisfaction they are:

-- Obtaining your informed consent - by presenting and explaining an informed consent document which clearly defines how, why, when, where and what virtual Telehealth services are being provided, how your information is being protected and if sessions are being recorded.
-In addition, the Consent form must stipulate that you have been offered a copy of the form, understand the information contained and agree (by signing) to indicate acceptance of the terms and conditions of consent) to the delivery of those services.
+- Obtaining your informed consent - by presenting and explaining an informed consent document which clearly defines how, why, when, and what virtual Telehealth services are or will be provided, how your information is being protected, and if sessions are being recorded.
+In addition, the Consent form must stipulate that you have been offered a copy of the form, understand the information contained and agree (by signing) to indicate acceptance of the terms and conditions.